Typical Digital Nomad/ Traveling Salesperson Problem

 - A charger that has the capability to supercharge my Huawei P30 (full charge in about 1 hour).

 Most chargers are rated in wattage (W).
 The higher, the faster it can charge my devices.
-But obviously it can’t be too high that I risk blowing out my devices that can’t handle high charging power.
+But obviously it can’t be too high that I risk damaging my devices that can’t handle high charging power.

 So the first order of business is to get the wattage ratings for both of my laptop and Huawei supercharger.
 Logically, the highest wattage would be my laptop as the device has a larger battery capacity than my phone.